Most Common Problems in a 2013-2020 Ford Fusion

 Common Problems

-The most common problems with the first generation Ford Fusion are:
+The most common problems with the first-generation Ford Fusion are:

 - Oil leaks.
-Typically from the valve cover or transmission oil pan.
+Typically, from the valve cover or transmission oil pan.

 - Swollen lug nuts that are hard to remove.

-- Check engine light on
+- The check engine light is on.

-- Key getting stuck in the ignition
+- The key is getting stuck in the ignition.

 Let’s take a look a deeper look at these issues: